cariad/unbuild.blog/content/2021-12-03-s3-bucket-names.md

 Sure, the bucket might not exist.

-But what if it _does_ exist, but you don't own it?
+What if it _does_ exist, but you don't own it?

 What if the cheeky squatter counted on you being stressed and rushed by your deployments breaking, and applied a policy to their bucket that grants your account permission to upload anything it likes?